Braskx/barchive/README.md

 # barchive
-A simple archiver compatible with GNU Gzip and Bzip2
+A simple archiver script compatible with GNU Gzip and Bzip2